digitranslab/jumpstart/docs/versioned_docs/version-2.14.0/data-sources/firestore.md

 # Cloud Firestore

 ## Connection
-ToolJet connects to your Cloud Firestore using JSON key of your GCP service account.
+JumpStart connects to your Cloud Firestore using JSON key of your GCP service account.
 To generate a new key, check out [Firestore's official documentation](https://cloud.google.com/iam/docs/creating-managing-service-account-keys#iam-service-account-keys-create-console).

 Once the key is downloaded, click on `+` button of data sources panel at the left-bottom corner of the app editor.
 Select Firestore from the modal that pops up.
 Paste the key in the field for GCP key.
-Click on **Test connection** button to verify if the service account can access Firestore from ToolJet server.
+Click on **Test connection** button to verify if the service account can access Firestore from JumpStart server.
 Click on **Save** button to save the datasource.

 <img className="screenshot-full" src="/img/datasource-reference/firestore/add-ds-firestore.gif"  alt="firestore add ds"/>